 August 3, 2020 - WHO update number 373, based on data up to 19 July 2020.
 This WHO report is categorized by influenza transmission zones, which are geographical groups of countries, areas, or territories with similar influenza transmission patterns.

 July 29, 2020 - The Global Polio Eradication Initiative's published weekly summary of new WPV and cVDPV polioviruses cases.

 July 29, 2020 - The U.S. CDC reissued a Level 1 Travel Alert regarding the ongoing Dengue outbreak in the region of the Americas.

 July 8, 2020 - The WHO Polio Emergency Committee recommended that the international risk of poliovirus spread remains a Public Health Emergency of International Concern under the International Health Regulations.

-June 30, 2020 - The Saudi Ministry of Hajj and Umrah announced that only people who currently reside in the Kindom of Saudi Arabia will be permitted to make their pilgrimage during 2020, due to the ongoing COVID-19 pandemic.
+June 30, 2020 - The Saudi Ministry of Hajj and Umrah announced that only people who currently reside in the Kingdom of Saudi Arabia would be permitted to make their pilgrimage during 2020 due to the ongoing COVID-19 pandemic.

 May 29, 2020 - Taiwan's Central Epidemic Command Center recently raised its travel advisory for the Chinese provinces of Shandong and Fujian to a Level 2 Alert status, following reports of multiple children infected with avian influenza A (H9N2).